Adapted to Australia

 Current varieties are adapted to Australia’s challenging environment with a range of options available to suit various conditions and rainfall environments.

 On an annual basis, the profitability of any crop will rise and fall due to market forces and seasonal conditions.
-However, cotton, when examined over the full term of a rotational cycle, has proven to consistently provide the highest gross margin return.
+However, cotton, when examined over the full term of a rotational cycle, has shown to consistently provide the high gross margin return.

 Dryland cotton is also a very cash flow favourable crop when comparing in-crop variable costs, especially with sorghum.